howilovetheearth/stopline3_mobilize/pages/mydoc/pen_activism.md

 - Send an email to major bank executives telling them to defund line 3 <a href="https://stopthemoneypipeline.com/defund-line-3/?emci=c2ca2534-556b-eb11-9889-00155d43c992&emdi=2c15e6eb-556b-eb11-9889-00155d43c992&ceid=4358187&eType=EmailBlastContent&eId=38b643d7-1fcd-4810-94dc-fce8af930fa7" target="_blank">here</a>.

 ## Call
-- Pick up the phone and call bank executives to demand that they do not renew their loan deal with Enbridge and that they #DefundLine3.
+- <a href="https://stopthemoneypipeline.com/call-chase-defund-line-3/" target="_blank">Pick up the phone and call bank executives </a> to demand that they do not renew their loan deal with Enbridge and that they #DefundLine3.
  - Some numbers for several pipeline funders:
  - CHASE:
    - Customer Service Line: 1-800-935-9935